YihaoChan/CICC/README.md

 python3 train_eval.py --train-flag --network resnet20/resnet32/resnet56/resnet110
 ```

-Then the pretrained models are saved in the default directory `./trained_models`.
+Then the pretrained models are saved in the default directory `trained_models`.

 ### Calculate Shapley values of the pretrained models on CIFAR10.